caseyg/awesome/TOPICS.md

 ## gemini

-*   [google-gemini/cookbook](https://github.com/google-gemini/cookbook) - Examples and guides for using the Gemini API.
+*   [google-gemini/cookbook](https://github.com/google-gemini/cookbook) - Examples and guides for using the Gemini API

 *   [brianpetro/obsidian-smart-connections](https://github.com/brianpetro/obsidian-smart-connections) - Chat with your notes & see links to related content with AI embeddings.
 Use local models or 100+ via APIs like Claude, Gemini, ChatGPT & Llama 3

 ## gemini-api

-*   [google-gemini/cookbook](https://github.com/google-gemini/cookbook) - Examples and guides for using the Gemini API.
+*   [google-gemini/cookbook](https://github.com/google-gemini/cookbook) - Examples and guides for using the Gemini API

 ## documentation